microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-5/solution.md

 ![PolicyAssignmentParameters.png](./img/PolicyAssignmentParameters.png)

+> **Note**
-❗Hint: This example does not include remediation.
+> This example does not include remediation.
 If you want to learn more on how to use guest configuration to remediate the state of your servers please refer to [Remediation options for guest configuration](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/guest-configuration-policy-effects).

 4. On Non-Compliance Message you can create a custom message that may contain additional information like link to internal documentation or just an explaination why this policy is set.